-Bulk density is used to estimate and evaluate many physical soil properties, such as porosity, water retention, buoyancy and compressibility (Ruehlmann & Körschens, 2009).
-Organic matter and mineral content of wetland soils are key determinants of soil development and are often used to describe the roles of organic accumulation - derived from above- and below-ground plant material - and mineral sediment deposition (Neubauer, 2008; Nyman et al., 2006).
+Bulk density is used to estimate and evaluate many physical soil properties, such as porosity, water retention, buoyancy, and compressibility (Ruehlmann & Körschens, 2009).
+Organic matter and mineral content of wetland soils are key determinants of soil development and are often used to describe the roles of organic matter accumulation - derived from above- and below-ground plant material, and mineral sediment deposition (Neubauer, 2008; Nyman et al., 2006).
 Both processes will vary with plant communities and other aspects of wetland dynamics, including soil inundation, drainage, redox potential, and other biogeochemical processes (Reddy et al., 2000).
+Currently, the CRMS collects soil cores for soil condition at all the CRMS sites every 10 years.

 Wetland biomass refers to both the above- and below-ground components of the plant, typically separated by live and dead materials.
-Biomass production contributes to soil organic matter content and elevation changes and is affected by inundation, nutrient concentrations, soil properties, and for plants with C2 metabolisms, atmospheric CO2 (Bazzaz, 1990; Day et al., 2013; Kirwan & Guntenspergen, 2012).
-Measurements of biomass over time can be used to evaluate wetland primary productivity in response to management activities and ecosystem drivers.
-A power analysis was conducted for each basin or region using measurements of aboveground biomass to inform sample size requirements for aboveground and belowground biomass, organic matter, and bulk density (see Appendix II).
+Biomass production contributes to soil organic matter content and elevation changes and is affected by inundation, nutrient concentrations, soil properties, and for plants with C3 metabolisms, atmospheric CO2 (Bazzaz, 1990; Day et al., 2013; Kirwan & Guntenspergen, 2012).
+Measurements of biomass at the end of the growing season for each year can be used to evaluate wetland primary productivity in response to management activities and ecosystem drivers.
+The SWAMP program plans to collect wetland biomass samples at selected CRMS sites every 5 years.